 With a B.A. in Arts Administration & Marketing (emphasis in Graphic Design) from Eastern Washington University, Kimberly is establishing herself in the Spokane area as a sought after talent.
-She held the position of Administrative Assistant for The Spokane All-City Jazz Ensemble Program for five years (2007-2012), and is now back to help.
+She held the position of Administrative Assistant for The Spokane All-City Jazz Ensemble Program for five years (2007-2012), and has been back to help since 2014.
 A frequent, in-demand free-lance graphic artist and website developer/consultant, Sierra Music Publications, Inc., the EWU Jazz Dialogue Festival and Summer Camps, and the Bob Curnow Big Band are just some of the companies that have employed her skills.

 - Brian McCann